 The Mediterranean diet is all the rage, but surprisingly it’s not quite a diet.
 It’s considered a way of life that incorporates seasonality, sociability, moderation, variety, and balance.
 It involves coming together over food and enjoying it in moderation.
+According to Healthline, there have been many studies that support the Mediterranean Diet as helping keep low-cholesterol and reduce risk of heart disease.
 If you view food from this perspective, you might experience a healthier, happier you.

 These are just a few of the many useful concepts that can be learned from cultures around the globe.
 With an open mindset, you can find value in these opportunities and apply them to your everyday life.